 Where can I get help enrolling in the ACA or finding a good alternatives?

-The budget for in-person help signing up for the ACA has been slashed by 90 percent in states that use the federal exchange.
+The budget for in-person help signing up for the ACA has been slashed in states that use the federal exchange.
 To find help in your state, search “ACA navigator” and the name of the state.
 Local social service agencies may also have information.

 HealthCare.gov offers referrals to local help here, though the options in my ZIP code were all insurance brokers — who can help you enroll in the ACA or find a policy outside the exchange.